Skip to content

 Returns:

-filtered for only those which are within 'sep_thresh' degrees.
-Hence
+those which are within 'sep_thresh' degrees.
+Hence an empty

 """